Fyrolive/yt-dlp-installer-CLI/README.md

 # yt-dlp-installer-CLI
-Install yt-dlp and ffmpeg for downloading video youtube easily.
+Install yt-dlp, ffmpeg and CLI for easy and quick use.
+Allow YOUTUBE videos downloading by simply entering the link.